gtrixic/lets-meat-up/README.md

 The user can also edit their profile or log out of their account here.
 By pressing the buttons, they will be taken to the respective pages through the use of Intent.

-Both “Edit” and “Sign Out” are Buttons.
+“Edit” is a Button and “Sign Out” is an ImageButtons.

 ![](https://lh5.googleusercontent.com/nMwE-OO34BtWMk7OQLsnWFasYcBQoeAaD3pXWqjjdPgZ2JjBUsx9YEjewrJSC7ADmwznJoR5OrMTXVnmGABzMtcIHs-3a3ZgPuyg5NiY)